 Do dogs sleep like humans?

 There are similarities in the way dogs sleep to how we sleep.
-For example, dogs and humans both go through different stages of sleep known as “short wave sleep” and deep sleep known as REM sleep (Rapid Eye Movement) Source: Sleep Help Org
+For example, dogs and humans both go through different stages of sleep known as “short wave sleep” and deep sleep is known as REM sleep (Rapid Eye Movement) Source: Sleep Help Org

 Due to dogs getting into the REM sleep quicker, it means they are able to have many short naps throughout the day whenever they need to get more energy.
 In just a couple of hours, they’ll have enough energy for more playtime.
 We need much longer periods of uninterrupted sleep, to feel re-energized.